bazaarvoice/swat-proxy/README.md

 # swat-proxy

-swat-proxy is a local development helper tool to easily inject content, such as Javascript web applications, onto third party web pages.
+swat-proxy is a tool to easily inject content, such as Javascript web applications, onto third party web pages.
 This is useful in the development of applications intended for third party use.
+It can also be useful in establishing a general proxy server for use in applications that might need to regularly transform requested content.

 swat-proxy acts as a man-in-the-middle between browser and server, altering the server response for specified pages.
 The browser renders the modified response